Placements are elements of a web page used by Nosto to display Onsite Product Recommendations or Onsite Content Personalization campaigns.

-When Nosto is installed via one of our official extensions such as Magento, Shopify and Shopify Plus, Prestashop and Shopware, placements are automatically injected in all page types and they are de-facto listed in the Placements view.
+When Nosto is installed via one of our official connectors for the various platforms, placements are automatically injected in all page types and they are de-facto listed in the Placements view.

 On the Placement listing view, you can find the list of all the placements created, if they have been viewed onsite, their type, the page type where they are injected, their div identifier, and their status.

 Nosto offers two types of placement: Static and Dynamic.

 A static placement refers to a div tag hardcoded to a page template.
 All static placements have nosto_element as a class name and their identifier must be unique.

 You can always select a placement in the list and edit it.

 Through the placement edit page, you can amend the settings of any placement.
 Examples include:

 - Change the title of a placement.
 This is recommended to give explicit titles to reflect the campaigns that will be displayed using the placement.